-The Taxpayer Certainty and Disaster Tax Relief Act of 2019 provided special rules for disaster losses in qualified disaster areas.
+Special rules temporarily apply for disaster losses in qualified disaster areas.
 Specifically, a "net disaster loss" is deductible to the extent it exceeds \$500 (not \$100) and is deductible without regard to the normal 10% of AGI threshold limitation.
+Taxpayer Certainty and Disaster Tax Relief Act of 2020, § 304(b), P.L.
+116-260.